Land-Use Applications

 The SEPA review process helps agency decision-makers, applicants, and the public understand how the entire proposal will affect the environment.
 SEPA can be used to modify or deny a proposal to avoid, reduce, or compensate for probable impacts.

-Shoreline Exemption For activities within Shoreline Jurisdiction which are classified as permitted uses per ICC 17.05A.080 and which do not qualify as Substantial Development per ICC 17.05A.130.E.
+Shoreline Exemption (see links for Standard, Limited Review and Variance/Conditional Use below) For activities within Shoreline Jurisdiction which are classified as permitted uses per ICC 17.05A.080 and which do not qualify as Substantial Development per ICC 17.05A.130.E.
 For more information on shoreline development click here.

 Standard Shoreline Exemption